cpske/ISP/README.md

 View this repository on [cpske.github.io/ISP](https://cpske.github.io/ISP).

-It uses Jekyll for formatting.
+Course material for a course at [Kasetsart University](http://www.ku.th).